New military leadership realizes regime change experiment has 'failed' (Imran Khan) - ExBulletin

 “If the authority belongs to the chief of the army, [but] the responsibility lies with the Prime Minister, no management system works.”

-While answering a question regarding his relationship with the army as prime minister, the PTI chief said that all the policies of the army in Pakistan depend on one individual.
+While answering a question regarding his relationship with the army as prime minister, the PTI leader said that all the policies of the army in Pakistan depend on one individual.

 “Military [in Pakistan] signifies a man, the chief of the army.
 Thus, the whole policy of the military vis-a-vis their relations with the civilian government depends on the personality of one man.”